2i2c-org/2i2c-org.github.io/content/blog/2025/repo2docker-docs/index.md

 ![Repo2Docker documentation overhaul](./featured.png "The new repo2docker landing page now looks more like an actual landing page!")

 We hope this makes repo2docker a more useful tool for everybody, and also gives us more confidence pointing our communities to the repo2docker documentation in their community workflows.

+## Acknowledgements

+This work was made possible in-part by funding and in-kind support from the [NASA VEDA project](https://www.earthdata.nasa.gov/data/tools/veda).